jasmine97xuereb/optimal-monitor/README.md

 brew install opam
 ```
 #### Sets up environment
 In this step, you will be asked whether you want your zsh configuration to be updated.
-In these instructions, we opted to choose 'no', and set up the necessary environment variables manually each time.
+We suggest denying and setting up the necessary environment variables manually each time (as demonstrated in what follows).
 ```
 opam init
 ```